phoenixframework/phoenix/guides/endpoint.md

 Path.expand("../../../some/path/to/ssl/key.pem", __DIR__)
 ```

-If you require further customization to the TLS versions or ciphers used you can include additional `https:` configuration.
-For example to disable older versions of TLS which are now considered insecure you could add `versions: [:'tlsv1.2']`.
-More information on the available settings is available in the [Erlang SSL docs](http://erlang.org/doc/man/ssl.html) (see "TLS/DTLS OPTION DESCRIPTIONS - SERVER SIDE").
+The options under the `https:` key are passed to the Plug adapter, typically `Plug.Cowboy`, which in turn uses `Plug.SSL` to select the TLS socket options.
+Please refer to the documentation for [Plug.SSL.configure/1](https://hexdocs.pm/plug/Plug.SSL.html#configure/1) for more information on the available options and their defaults.
+The [Plug HTTPS Guide](https://hexdocs.pm/plug/https.html) and the [Erlang/OTP ssl](http://erlang.org/doc/man/ssl.html) documentation also provide valuable information.

 ### SSL in Development